-- Another important feature for a roosting shelter, as well as a bird house, is the ability to be able to clean it out from time to time.
+Another important feature for a roosting shelter, as well as a bird house, is the ability to be able to clean it out from time to time.
 Making it possible to open one side, the roof or the bottom, is a real plus.
-Occasionally a little bird may decide to choose your roosting box as a place to build their nest.

-over if it is going to be put away until the following spring.
-Or perhaps you could leave it out as it might also be used for resting in.
+over, to put away their bird house until the following spring.
+Or perhaps you could leave it out as it might also be used for roosting in.

 roosting shelter can be left up all year.
 It will need to be cleaned out